Welcome to the WAAW Foundation Alumni Scholarship Hall of Fame

 Stella is a role model for other women and girls in STEM.
 She has shown that it is possible to break the bias and achieve success, even in the face of adversity.

-Rabeccah Nanaja
+Rabeccah Nanajala

 Rabeccah Nanjala Kwoba, a 2015 WAAW Foundation scholar, is a civil and structural engineer with over two years of experience in transportation infrastructure.
 She currently works at Mott Macdonald, a leading global engineering, management, and development consultancy, in the UK.